MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsAADPassword.md

 described above and the clear-text form of the password(s).
 This mode requires that the client be granted the Microsoft Graph `DeviceLocalCredential.Read.All` permission.

-The '-DeviceIds' parameter accepts either device names or device IDs, but the underlying Microsoft Graph queries only supports querying by device ID.
+The **DeviceIds** parameter accepts either device names or device IDs, but the underlying Microsoft Graph queries only supports querying by device ID.
 To support this the cmdlet will map a device name input to its corresponding device ID by issuing a separate Microsoft Graph query.
 This extra query requires the `Device.Read.All` permission.
 If the target is a Microsoft Managed Desktop device, the